Bharat Virasat-Victoria Terminus, Bombay

 The building that serves as the headquarters of the Central Railway was originally built as the headquarters of the Great Indian Peninsular Railway.
 The GIPR logo can still be seen on the walls of the booking hall, along with the coat of arms for GIPL.
 The coat of arms depicts an elephant on the top-left, a steam engine on the top right, the cross of St. George on the bottom right, and the Coat of Arms of the United Kingdom on the bottom left.
 The railway building was completed in 1887, the Golden Jubilee of Queen Victoria, and was named Victoria Terminus to commemorate the occasion.

-The outer walls of the long corridor running just inside the west-facing facade feature busts of Dufferin and Dalhousie, among others in the spandrels above the arches.
+The outer walls of the long corridor running just inside the west-facing facade feature the bas-relief busts of ten directors of the old Great Indian Peninsula Railway Company including Dufferin, Dalhousie, Jaggannath Shankarseth, Sir Jamsetjee Jeejeebhoy, and Colonel Holland.

 The entrance gates are flanked by figures of a lion (representing Great Britain) and a tiger (representing India).